mintel/elasticsearch-asg/cmd/snapshooter/README.md

     --window P1M=PT1H \
     --window P3M=P1W \
     --window P3Y=P1M \
+    --delete
 ```

 Create a S3 snapshot repository named "backups" (if one doesn't already exist).

 Then create hourly snapshots that are kept for one month, weekly snapshots that are kept for 3 months,
 and monthly snapshots that are kept for 3 years.
+Delete old snapshots.

 ## Usage